Usher (musician): Personal life

 On August 5, 2013, his eldest son, Usher V, was hospitalized in the Intensive Care Unit (ICU) after he became stuck in a drain while swimming in a pool at Usher's home.
 The next day, Foster filed a request for an emergency custody hearing in Fulton County Superior Court, seeking temporary primary custody and citing Usher V's "near-death accident" as evidence of a lack of supervision of the children.
 At the hearing on August 9, 2013, the case was dismissed and Usher retained primary custody of their two sons.

 In September 2015, Usher quietly married his long-time girlfriend and manager Grace Miguel while vacationing in Cuba.
 There was speculation of the two being married when Miguel's Instagram post showed a picture of a gold wedding band on Usher's finger.
 He confirmed the marriage during an interview on The Ellen DeGeneres Show.

 Three claimants sued Usher on allegations of fraud, sexual battery, infliction of emotional distress and more, alleging that he was positive for the herpes virus and did not tell them in advance.
 Each were represented by attorney Lisa Bloom, who said on August 8, 2017, that one of her three clients had contracted genital herpes allegedly from him.
 One of the accusers, Quantasia Sharpton, said she had unprotected sex with him after a concert she attended.
 The other two accusers, one male and one female, preferred to remain anonymous plaintiffs.
 Sharpton admitted she tested negative and Bloom stated she did not know if the singer had the disease.

 On March 6, 2018, Usher and wife Grace Miguel informed Us Weekly of their separation in a statement that read, in part: "After much thought and consideration we have mutually decided to separate as a couple ...
 We remain deeply connected, loving friends who will continue supporting each other through the next phases of our lives".
 On December 28, 2018, Usher filed for divorce from Miguel in Georgia.

 In September 2020, it was confirmed that Usher was expecting his third child, with music executive Jenn Goicoechea, whom he reportedly started dating in October 2019.
 Their daughter was born on September 24, 2020.
-Usher and Goicoecha welcomed their second child together on September 29, 2021.
+Usher and Goicoecha had second child together on September 29, 2021.
 Usher and Goiciechea married in Las Vegas, Nevada on February 11, 2024, immediately following Usher's Super Bowl performance.